-HOW TO COOKS WAGYU STEAKS
+HOW TO COOK WAGYU & KOBE STEAKS

 Japan is the only country in the world that registers every head of purebred Wagyu stock.
 Within four months of being born, calves are given examinations, including paper documentation, individual identification number processing, and recording of any abnormalities.
 If they meet standardised requirements, at six months old they are issued an official calf registration certificate, serving as proof of purebred Wagyu stock - a heritage is created in Japan and refined over generations.
 The registration traces the calf back three generations through a clearly defined pedigree, including parents, grandparents and great grandparents, eventually leading to the ancestor of all Japanese domestic Wagyu from the 14th century!